Blog

 • richer planner-guided task shaping

-• deeper JSL scaffolding and execution bridges
+• deeper schema-aware execution

 • broader coverage and more refined corpora